Julia Stoschek: Early life and education

 Julia Stoschek was born in 1975, the daughter of Michael Stoschek, a German billionaire businessman and chairman of Brose Fahrzeugteile.

+Stoschek spent her childhood in Coburg.
+While in high school, she was a member of the national dressage squad.
+She studied business administration at the University of Bamberg and completed internships focusing on arts and cultural management in New York and Munich.

+Art collection

 Stoschek first began buying art in 2003.
 Her collection features more than 850 works by about 250, mainly European and US artists working from the 1960s onwards and includes video, multi-media environments, internet-based installations and performance.
 The Julia Stoschek Collection in a former industrial building in Düsseldorf-Oberkassel opened in 2007, and has two floors of exhibition space, over 2500 m2.
 Within the first ten years from 2007 until 2017, the Julia Stoschek Collection staged 15 exhibitions, including solo shows of Cao Fei (2009), Derek Jarman (2010), Sturtevant (2014), Wu Tsang (2015) and Cyprien Gaillard (2015).

 In 2016, the Julia Stoschek Collection opened a satellite exhibition space in a former Czech cultural center in Berlin.
 The space has in the past shown solo shows by artists including Arthur Jafa (2018).

 The Julia Stoschek Collection co-sponsored two exhibitions in the German Pavilion at the Venice Biennale: Fabrik (2015) curated by Florian Ebner and Faust (2017) by Anne Imhof.

+In 2025, the Julia Stoschek Foundation announced plans to stage “What a Wonderful World: An Audiovisual Poem,” its first major US presentation, held at the historic Variety Arts Theater in downtown Los Angeles and organized by curator Udo Kittelmann in 2026.